Riverscapes/pyBRAT/docs/Documentation/Workshops/2018/johnday.md

 | Valeen Madden | NFJDWC | Executive Director |
 | Amy Stiner | SFJDWC | Executive Director |

+## Worshop Materials

+As a group, we worked through the concepts underlying BRAT, and specific, provisional outputs in the Joh Day watershed.
+Below are interactive viewers (broken out by topic section) of the slides we covered.
+Note that we skipped over many of these slides, or covered them in passing in discussion.
+They are provided here for your reference.
+A complete [PDF of slides]( https://usu.box.com/s/wjpv7q09tled5m9tdxvq9qcp3uvzzp71) is also available.

 <iframe src="https://docs.google.com/presentation/d/e/2PACX-1vRQPbDbYvEaL9GXhS4QfhEBe0fwOq0XBZmBBSXZ5EJFOknRxkG1tdO2OVhuUC4TkSqQwMUF2aOQWSBs/embed?start=false&loop=false&delayms=3000" frameborder="0" width="550" height="450" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>